 Accessibility: Unfortunately, the facilities that Friends of HEPAC visit in Nogales, Sonora are not accessible for people with certain physical disabilities.

-Background: Their sister organization, the House of Hope and Peace (HEPAC) community center in Nogales, Sonora provides lunch for schoolchildren; enables adults to complete their elementary, middle, and high school education; offers Culture of Peace workshops to provide people with tools for healing from trauma and violence, and for transforming conflict; organizes Kids Camps during school vacation that focus on the Culture of Peace and teach the children about their rights and ways to defend their rights; and operates a women’s artisan cooperative.
+Background: Their sister organization, the House of Hope and Peace (HEPAC) community center in Nogales, Sonora provides lunch for schoolchildren; enables adults to complete their elementary, middle, and high school education; organizes Kids Camps during school vacation that focus on teaching the children about their rights and ways to defend their rights; operates the Mujeres Unidas (Women United) artisan cooperative; and provides food and integral education for children at the daycare center.
 The vision of HEPAC is to create a healthy and sustainable community in Nogales, Sonora so that people don’t feel forced to risk arrest and death in the desert of southern Arizona in a desperate attempt to migrate to the U.S. in order to provide for their families.

 Special Project: A Mission group from Casas Adobes UCC in Tucson, AZ works with the women’s artisan cooperative.
-They work in partnership with the HEPAC women’s group and recently have committed to raise funds to reopen the day care center and to support a community garden project.
 If interested in their project, email them at firstname.lastname@example.org.

 Location: Sahuarita, Arizona